Trump: I may be forced to seal southern border, cut off aid to Central America

 In a second tweet, the president claimed that building the wall would be a "profit making operation."
 The president also complained about Mexico stealing American jobs and undermining the auto industry and said Central America's violence-riddled Northern Triangle countries were "taking advantage of the U.S. for years."

-The San Diego Union Tribune reported on Thursday that another caravan of migrants from Honduras is forming, with as many as 15,000 migrants, who could add to the backlog of asylum seekers who are currently in Tijuana, Mexico, undergoing the lengthy asylum request process.
+The San Diego Union Tribune reported on Thursday that another caravan of migrants from Honduras was forming, with as many as 15,000 migrants undergoing the lengthy asylum request process, potentially adding to the backlog of asylum-seekers who are currently in Tijuana, Mexico.

-Sarah Sanders appeared on CBS on Friday and said the president was willing to negotiate on the amount of border funding Congress gives him.
+Sarah Sanders, the White House press secretary, said Friday on CBS that the president was willing to negotiate the amount of border funding Congress gives him.

 "I'm not going to negotiate in the press, but the president has been willing to negotiate on this point," she said.
 "And the Democrats have not been willing to do anything.
 And that's the sad part, they care more about keeping our borders open than keeping our government open."

-On Fox News, Mulvaney said they had already offered Democrats a number "less than" $5 billion in negotiation, but Democrats had held firm to their offer of $1.3 billion dollars in border funding.
+On Fox News, Mulvaney said the administration had already offered Democrats a number "less than" $5 billion in negotiation, but Democrats had held firm to their offer of $1.3 billion dollars in border funding.

 Democrats will take over leadership in the House of Representatives in January, and have telegraphed little interest in spending billions of dollars to help the president achieve a signature campaign promise.